hbr/alba-lang-description/docs/tour.md

     (-) (t:BINARY_TREE[A]): BINARY_TREE[A]
             -- The flipped tree 't'.
         -> inspect
+               t
            case leaf then
                leaf
            case tree(info,left,right) then
                tree(info, -right, -left)

-Note that operators can be used as function names, but they must be put into parentheses.

 The compiler verifies that there is no illegal recursion i.e. that at least one argument in a recursive call is (structurally) less than the original argument.

-It might be possible that a defining expression is not computable.
+It is possible that a defining expression of a function is not computable.
 In that case the function has to be declared as a ghost function.

     is_transitive (r:{A,A}): ghost BOOLEAN
             -- Is the relation 'r' transitive?